You’re sure to learn something new from these amazing facts about Booderee.

 - What do you know about the little penguin?

-- Can you recognise a satin bowerbird’s bower?
+- How can you recognise a satin bowerbird’s bower?

 - Which plant is a natural insect repellent?

-What do you know about the history of Cape St George lighthouse?
+What is the history of Cape St George lighthouse?

 The Cape St George Lighthouse has a fascinating but grisly history with many tales of death and disaster.